Appointment

 By Dr. Randa Ragy November 15, 2021

-We’ve all heard about hormones and how they can affect our mental, physical and emotional health, but what are hormones?
-They are chemical messengers that travel around your bloodstream playing a major role in controlling your appetite, weight, mood, sleep, stress level to name a few.
-They control every physiological process in the body including metabolism, immune system, menstrual cycle, and reproduction.
-Normally, our endocrine glands produce the precise amounts of hormones needed to control various processes in our bodies.
-When you develop hormonal imbalances, you either have too much or too little of a certain hormone which can have a serious impact on your overall system.
-Unfortunately, nowadays with a fast-paced modern lifestyle, this balance is easily tipped.
-In addition, hormone levels fluctuate throughout a lifetime and some hormones naturally decline by age.
-In a nutshell, hormonal changes affect everyone throughout every stage of life and affect everyone differently as some people experience a more dramatic decline than others.
+We’ve all heard about hormones and how they can affect our mental, physical, and emotional health, but what are hormones?
+They are chemical messengers that travel through your bloodstream, playing a major role in controlling your appetite, weight, mood, sleep, and stress levels, to name a few.
+They control every physiological process in the body, including metabolism, the immune system, the menstrual cycle, and reproduction.
+Normally, our endocrine glands produce the precise amounts of hormones needed to regulate various processes in our bodies.
+When you develop hormonal imbalances, you either have too much or too little of a certain hormone, which can have a serious impact on your overall system.
+Unfortunately, nowadays, with a fast-paced modern lifestyle, this balance is easily tipped.
+Additionally, hormone levels fluctuate throughout a lifetime, and some hormones naturally decline with age.
+In a nutshell, hormonal changes affect everyone throughout every stage of life and vary from person to person, as some experience a more dramatic decline than others.

-Hormonal imbalances are caused by a combination of factors such as your diet, medical history, genetics, stress level, and exposure to environmental toxins.
-Some of the major contributors are:
+Hormonal imbalances are caused by a combination of factors such as diet, medical history, genetics, stress levels, and exposure to environmental toxins.
+Some of the major contributors include:

 • Food allergies